jellyswap-io/jellyswap-landing-page/README.md

 ```
 yarn next-dev
 ```
-You can visit the website on your browser at localhost:3000 \n The alt layout (cryptomodern) can be viewed at localhost:3000/alt
+You can visit the website on your browser at localhost:3000.
+The alt layout (cryptomodern) can be viewed at localhost:3000/alt